iov-one/weave/docs/design/overview.rst

 Before we get into the strucutre of the application, there are a few design principles for weave (but also tendermint apps in general) that we must keep in mind.
-If you are coming from developing web servers or microservices, some of there are counter-intuitive.
+If you are coming from developing web servers or microservices, some of these are counter-intuitive.
 (Eg. you cannot make external API calls and concurrency is limited)

 Determinism